zry656565/jblog/_posts/2012-10-14-sol-a-sunny-little-virtual-machine.md

       x = x * y
       return x

 Here the program needs a way to store the value created by `x * 5` that it can then pass to `x * y` which also needs to store its resulting value somewhere before using it with `return`.
 All local variables are stored in registers and thus access is very efficient.
-Something like this happens when executing a "foo" function ("R(x)" means "register x"):
+Something like this happens when executing the "foo" function ("R(x)" means "register x"):

     argument 0 and 1 are already in R(0) and R(1)
     load constant "5" into R(2)